 For the summer program, Miller Thomson’s Vancouver office hires three or four students in their second year of law school.

 Our objective is to hire students who have the qualities that enable them to become associates and, eventually, partners.
 We look for candidates who have achieved academic distinction, are committed to professional excellence and are willing to take an active role in business development, community activities and firm promotion.

 The summer position allows students to experience the working environment at our firm before starting their articling year.
-Summer students complete one litigation rotation and one solicitors rotation.
+Students will have the opportunity to work within the areas of Business Law, Labour & Regulatory, Litigation & Dispute Resolution, Real Estate and Tax.
 Students handle a variety of assignments, ranging from assisting with trials to helping with various corporate transactions.
 Summer students are always welcome to join our lawyers and observe proceedings.
 Summer students are also encouraged to be entrepreneurial, and seek work and experiences of interest to them.
 In this way, our programme provides students with a greater insight into Miller Thomson, the overall practice of law and areas of law that may be of interest to them.

 In the litigation department, our summer students are involved in conducting research, drafting pleadings, attending with lawyers at examinations for discovery and client meetings, among other activities.

 In the solicitors’ department, summer students prepare documents for buying, selling and financing business ventures; prepare wills; draft agreements and letters of intent for commercial contracts; help conduct due diligence for securities underwritings and other commercial transactions; and attend transaction closings.

 As part of our student support structure, students are paired with a partner, who acts as their principal, and an associate who acts as a mentor.
 Both help the student acclimate to the firm environment and answer questions.
 Our Director, Legal Talent is also on hand to help students through their summer term.

 To ensure our summer students are progressing, we conduct an informal evaluation over the summer (usually in June).
 We also encourage students to take ownership of their work and seek feedback from lawyers they are working with on a continuing basis.